TRIQS/triqs/doc/userguide.rst

 Python Tutorials
 ----------------

-We here provide a little tour of some aspects of TRIQS and its applications, at the Python level.
+We provide here three different Tutorial series, with increasing difficulty, that introduce you to various aspects of the TRIQS Python interface.
+These Tutorials are also provided as Jupyter Notebooks in our `TRIQS/tutorials <https://github.com/TRIQS/tutorials>`_ repository.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    userguide/python/basics
    userguide/python/model_dmft